ts-117/antenna_response_function/README.md

 # antenna_response_function
-Together with the antenna group in Southern Universtiy of Science and Tehcnology: Xianming Zhen, Qingbao He, Xuanyu Shang, Shi Tao and Qingyang Dong
+Together with the antenna group in Southern Universtiy of Science and Tehcnology: Xianming Zheng, Qingbao He, Xuanyu Shang, Shi Tao and Qingyang Dong

 We carried out a series of experiments to determine the response function of the double probe antenna we take the experiment in water in order to simulate the space plasma environment